bob-ros2/tioros/README.md

 > ~credentials (string, default: $HOME/.credentials)\
 Path to a JSON file with a dict containing the client credentials client_id, client_secret and refresh_token.

-> ~events_only (bool, default: false\
+> ~events_only (bool, default: false)\
-If this parameter is set to false the bot does not respond with a thank you message in the channel chat for incoming events.
+If this parameter is set to true the bot does not respond with a thank you message in the channel chat for incoming events.
 Events are only published via the eventsub ROS topic.

 > ~frame_id (string, default: channel)\
 Used frame_id in the JSON data published by the json ROS topic.
 This data can be used e.g. to store the data in a DB.